-To avoid users having to log in every time they start their computer, you can use the Authentication Client for automated login.
+If you have the Barracuda Network Access Client installed, you can use a built-in authentication client to avoid users having to log in every time they start their computer.
 This utility is available for Microsoft Windows and is started automatically when configured.
 The Authentication Client keeps the user logged in as long as the application is running in the background.

 You can set up a confirmation page or ticketing system to temporarily grant guests access to your network.
 Before guests can access the network, they must either enter a username and password created by the ticket admin or agree to a message on the confirmation page.
 Guest Access times out after configurable amount of time, forcing the user to reauthenticate.

 - How to Configure Guest Access with a Confirmation Page

 - How to Configure Guest Access with the Ticketing System

 - How to Manage Guest Tickets - User's Guide